canonical/github-runner-operator/docs/how-to/reactive.md

 juju integrate github-runner-webhook-router mongodb
 ```

-In this example we use "small" as the default flavor, to which all jobs with empty labels (or default labels such as `self-hosted`,`linux`)
+In this example we use "small" as the default runner application, to which all jobs with empty labels (or default labels such as `self-hosted`,`linux`)
 are routed to.